DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc U - Dreams of Dawn.md

 The dream then ends, and the players awaken at the end of their long rest.
 When they do, Ireena awakens with a sprig of belladonna on her chest.

 > [!abstract]+ **The Belladonna**
-> The sprig of belladonna—nightshare—is a deadly poison, enhanced by the Dark Powers’ magic.
+> The sprig of belladonna—nightshade—is a deadly poison, enhanced by the Dark Powers’ magic.
 If Ireena ingests it, she dies one minute later, her soul collected by the Dark Powers.

 > [!abstract]+ **Ireena’s Death**
 > If Ireena accepts the Dark Powers’ gift in the dream or ingests the sprig of belladonna, her body dissipates into mist immediately after her death.